1926–27 Tampa murders

 From April 1926 to May 1927, 10 persons were murdered in Tampa, Florida.
-Benjamin Franklin Levins, a 38-year-old Florida native, was convicted and executed for five of the murders, although all of the murders are believed to have been connected.
+Benjamin Franklin Levins, a 38-year-old Florida native, was convicted and executed for five of the murders, although all of the murders were believed by investigators to have been connected.

 Murders

 Emma Hilliard

 On April 28, 1926, Tampa police were dispatched by the precinct to 508 Nebraska Avenue, where it was reported that newspaper vendor Charles "Blind Charlie" Manuel was slashing a woman's throat.
 On arrival, the body of Emma Hilliard was discovered, decapitated, with a drunk Manuel holding a jack knife.
 Despite her having been married, Manuel claimed Hilliard was his girlfriend.
 Hilliard is reported to have had "no shortage of men in her past", including an ex-husband named Benjamin Levins.
 Manuel was immediately arrested.
 In July, Manuel pleaded guilty, despite not having any recollection of the crime; he claimed this was due to his having been drunk, and believed that witnesses who saw him attack Hilliard were telling the truth.